 Overcoming Opioid Addiction at Rehab

-For anyone who has experienced addiction, it is not easy to admit that you need help.
-But overcoming the addiction and stopping your abuse of the drug is even more difficult than the former.
-Fortunately, in opioid addiction rehab, you receive many treatment options and a lot of help and encouragement in order to overcome your addiction to these drugs and to finally feel like yourself again.
+Anyone who has experienced addiction knows it’s not easy to admit that you need help.
+But overcoming the addiction and stopping abuse of a drug is even more difficult than that first step of asking for help.
+Fortunately, in opioid addiction rehab, you receive many treatment options and a lot of guidance and encouragement to overcome addiction to these drugs and to finally feel like yourself again.

 Why Do People Choose Rehab?

 Rehab helps patients with the many aspects of their addictions, not just during the time of withdrawal.
-Yes, opioid withdrawal is painful, and medications are given during rehab in order to help with that pain, along with curbing cravings and allowing patients the ability to focus.
-But patients who only withdraw or attend detox to treat their opioid addictions have not actually been treated at all.
+Yes, opioid withdrawal is painful, and medications are given during rehab to help with that pain, along with curbing cravings and allowing patients the ability to focus.
+But patients who only withdraw or attend detox to treat their opioid addictions haven’t actually been treated at all.

 Rehab programs help people recover from opiate addiction safely.

-These individuals will still feel cravings for the drug even after withdrawal symptoms are gone, making it more likely that they will experience fatal overdose if they relapse, due to their diminished tolerances and lack of learned coping mechanisms.
-This is why “longer-term treatment is recommended for most persons following withdrawal,” and rehab is a great choice (NLM).
+These individuals still feel cravings for the drug even after withdrawal symptoms are gone.
+If they give in and relapse, they’ll have a higher chance of experiencing a fatal overdose due to their diminished tolerances and lack of learned coping mechanisms.
+This is why longer-term treatment is essential for more folks who complete withdrawal, and rehab is a great choice.

 Some other reasons people choose rehab are:

-• It reinforces them in their choice to stop abusing opioids.
+- Peer support reinforces their choice to stop abusing opioids.

-• It teaches them ways to change their behavior with the use of therapy in addition to the use of medication.
+- They learn ways to change their behavior with the use of therapy.

-• It can be attended both in expensive, luxury centers or free or low-cost facilities on a sliding fee scale.
+- Rehab comes in a wide variety of formats, from expensive luxury centers or free or low-cost facilities on a sliding fee scale.

 Treatments Used in Rehab